AI-comp/AILovers/Readme.md

 - Play online.
 Go to [the registration server](arena.ai-comp.net) and submit your AI.
 - Play on your machine.
 You need to install [node.js](http://nodejs.org/) to execute the game.
 Follow the instructions below.

-## How to Play the Game on Your Macine
+## How to Play the Game on Your Machine

 1. Open shell in the AILovers directory
 2. Run the following commands: